 Are You Running on Borrowed Time?

-Or, perhaps you are running an outdated and unsupported revision of ICOBOL and an outdated and supported Windows PC running Windows XP or Vista.
+Although you may have replaced your aging Data General hardware years ago, perhaps you are still running software that is just about as old -- an outdated and unsupported revision of ICOBOL 2 or ICOBOL 3 running on an outdated and unsupported Windows PC running Windows XP or Vista or Server 2003.
 If so, your PC isn't so different from those ancient Data General minicomputers - it is probably on its last legs and a catastrophic failure is sneaking up on you.
 Because ICOBOL 5 can run the programs built for ICOBOL 2, 3, or 4 it may be easier than you think to upgrade to a new system that is being actively supported.

 Give us a call and ask about our migration services.
 We can help.